Keith-2307/Advance-Solidity/README.md

 Remember, the refund feature of `RefundablePostDeliveryCrowdsale` only allows for refunds once the crowdsale is closed **and** the goal is met.
 See the [OpenZeppelin RefundableCrowdsale](https://docs.openzeppelin.com/contracts/2.x/api/crowdsale#RefundableCrowdsale) documentation for details as to why this logic is used to prevent potential attacks on your token's value.

-You can add custom tokens in MyCrypto from the `Add custom token` feature:
-You can also do the same for MetaMask.
-Make sure to purchase higher amounts of tokens in order to see the denomination appear in your wallets as more than a few wei worth.

-**(screenshot)**

 ## Deploying the Crowdsale